Didida1018/CacheReach/README.md

 # CacheReach
 An efficient reachability query tool designed for Directed Acyclic Graphs (DAGs), featuring cache-optimized index layouts.

+## 📖 Introduction

+**CacheReach** is a high-performance reachability query engine designed to break the "performance hard ceiling" in large-scale directed graphs.

+While traditional methods focus on algorithmic complexity, CacheReach addresses the modern hardware bottleneck: **Memory Access Latency**.
+By shifting the query pipeline from memory-bound to compute-bound, CacheReach achieves **3.17x – 10.82x speedups** over state-of-the-art frameworks.

+### Why CacheReach?
+*   **Hardware-Conscious Design:** Prioritizes cache residency and instruction-level parallelism (ILP) to overcome the "Memory Wall."
+*   **CR-vectors:** A novel "Stage 0" pre-filter that resolves the majority of negative queries using single-cycle bitwise logic.
+*   **Optimized Pipeline:** Jointly optimizes stage ordering and data layout to shield downstream stages from expensive memory accesses.

 ## Dataset
 We provide various graph datasets and their corresponding query pairs sourced from the SNAP repository for evaluation and testing.